anehir/PooledRabbitClient/README.md

 So, I gathered all the codes in the article above and added some extra to form a class library and used it in my projects.

-Simple usage on a .Net WebApi project:
+Sample usage on a .Net WebApi project:

 ```cs
     public class Startup